richardjdoyle05-spec/neighborscope/README.md

-# NeighborScope - Deployment Instructions
+# NeighborhoodScope - Deployment Instructions

 **Your app is ready to deploy!
 Follow these steps exactly.**